mwssy/mwssy.github.io/_portfolio/project4.md

 ---
 caption: #what displays in the portfolio grid:
-  title: Blade Runner
+  title: The Florida Project
-  subtitle: 블레이드 러너
+  subtitle: 플로리다 프로젝트
-  thumbnail: assets/img/portfolio/bladerunner1.jpg
+  thumbnail: assets/img/portfolio/the-florida-project1.jpg

 #what displays when the item is clicked:
 title: Title